cloudogu/pipe-build-lib/README.md

 ### Why this exists

-Some parts of a Dogu build: - Must share a workspace (same agent) - Must not run in parallel (race conditions) - Need powerful machines (Vagrant, Docker, GCP)
+Some parts of a Dogu build: - Must share a workspace (same agent) - Must not run in parallel (race conditions) - Need more powerful machines (Vagrant, Docker, GCP)

 Other parts: - Are safe to run independently - Should run in parallel to